openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

         The last thing to remember with a loop is when it passed everything to the command that if finish, that is why you need the done.

-Here is an example of a simple count down that you can do with for a â€˜for
+Here is an example of a simple count down that you can do with for a ‘for
-        loopâ€™.
+        loop’.

     for i in 10 9 8 7 6 5 4 3 2 1 ; do echo $i ; done

 As you can see, we have set our variable to be i, in that variable we are going to pass
         10 to 1 to the command echo.
-By the way, you can do this another way if you are using Bash 4.0, by changing the number to {10â€¦1} , this because of inbuilt support for setting up a step value use {START..END..INCREMENT} .
+By the way, you can do this another way if you are using Bash 4.0, by changing the number to {10…1} , this because of inbuilt support for setting up a step value use {START..END..INCREMENT} .

 Here is another example, we are going fun and make the computer count out load to 100 by
-        5â€²sâ€¦
+        5′s…

     for x in {5..100..5} ; do echo  | festival --tts ; done